FBI search of Mar-a-Lago

-Later, courts made public a heavily redacted version of the affidavit explaining the FBI's goals in this search and a detailed list of what the FBI seized.
+Later, courts released the affidavit with redactions, giving the public a window into the FBI's goals in this search and what the FBI seized.
 In 2021, NARA tried to recover material, and Trump went through the material in his possession at the end of that year.
-Surveillance footage subpoenaed by the Justice Department in June 2022 showed boxes were moved in and out of a storage room at some point.
+Between May 23 and June 2, 2022, Trump's employee Walt Nauta allegedly moved 64 boxes in and out of a storage room, according to surveillance footage subpoenaed by the Justice Department and as described in the indictment.
 The Justice Department said the classified documents at Mar-a-Lago were likely "concealed and removed" to block investigation.

 Over 13,000 government documents were recovered.
 They included nuclear-related information and FBI, CIA, and NSA information about national security interests.
-Of these documents, 325 were classified: 184 handed over in January 2022, 38 turned over under subpoena in June 2022, and 103 seized in the August search of Mar-a-Lago.
+Of these documents, 337 were classified: 197 handed over in January 2022, 38 turned over under subpoena in June 2022, and 102 seized in the August search of Mar-a-Lago.
 Months later, at least two more documents with classified markings were uncovered at Trump locations.

+On June 8, 2023, Trump was indicted on federal charges related to the documents.
+On June 13, Trump surrendered to federal custody and was arrested, booked, processed, and arraigned in the U.S. District Court of South Florida.
+Trump pleaded not guilty to all 37 charges.
+On July 27, a new version of the indictment (superseding the old) added three counts against Trump.
+However, the judge dismissed the case on July 15, 2024.
+Though the special counsel initially appealed this dismissal, he dropped his appeal following Trump's election to the presidency that November and resigned before Trump took office.